oboroc/oboroc.github.io/_posts/2016-07-01-my-matrox-video-cards.md

 categories: posts
 ---

-A couple of days ago I bought an original Matrox Millennium PCI SVGA video card from 1996.
+A couple of days ago I bought an original Matrox Millennium PCI SVGA video card.
 It's a DELL OEM rev. B version with 220MHz RAMDAC and 4MB WRAM on-board.
 Board layout and component placement is really beautiful: